pnuehrenberg/vassi/docs/source/4_import_data.rst

 Import your own data
 ====================

-The *automated-scoring* package is implemented in a object-oriented style, which allows for easy integration with your own data.
+The *vassi* package is implemented in a object-oriented style, which allows for easy integration with your own data.
 To run the entire pipeline, you need two primary data sources:

 1. Tracking data of individual animals